GenomicDataInfrastructure/oneplusmg-framework/pages/genomics-into-healthcare.md

 This report describes the design of the 1+MG MLM for Healthcare and the content validation through a Delphi exercise.

 ### [Roadmap and Guidance Tool](https://zenodo.org/records/6587561)
-This tool is available for countries that supports the 1+MG Healthcare Maturity Level Model.
+The [Roadmap Infographic and Guidance Tool](https://zenodo.org/records/10067169) is available for countries that supports the 1+MG B1MG Maturity Level Model for Healthcare.

 This roadmap is a very comprehensive guide to the current status of the field of genomic medicine in healthcare, covering all crucial areas with the most up to date recommendations for genomic medicine in healthcare.